 Typically, when people refer to freckles, they’re talking about a specific type of freckles known as ephelides.
 Characteristically, ephelides get darker in the summer months, likely as a result of increased sun exposure.
 Research into the biology of freckling has shown that the concentrated color change is a result of increased melanocytes and an elevated production of eumelanin relative to the surrounding skin.
 However, scientists don’t yet understand why the freckles form in such a concentrated space and why those melanocytes are behaving differently compared to the others.
 Scientists have identified and analyzed more than 80 variants in the MC1R gene, some of which are strongly associated with freckle formation in people from various ethnicities.
 There are also many other genes that could contribute to freckle formation1.

 Decades of research have shown that ephelides are a heritable trait and that genes like MC1R have a big role to play in this—however, the amount of color in those freckles may be influenced by a combination of genetics and environment.
 While it’s clear that researchers still have a lot of work to do on figuring out freckles, you can do some snooping of your own.
 DNA tests are available that help you explore your DNA and learn about how it may be influencing your traits.
-DNAPassport from HumanCode will help you understand if your freckles might be the result of genetics, and Neanderthal from Insitome lets you see if your MC1R gene is a relic from our Neanderthal ancestors.
+One test offered through the Helix platform is Neanderthal from Insitome, which lets you see if your MC1R gene is a relic from our Neanderthal ancestors.

 2Maddodi, Nityanand, Ashika Jayanthy, and Vijayasaradhi Setaluri.
 “Shining Light on Skin Pigmentation: The Darker and the Brighter Side of Effects of UV Radiation.”
 Photochemistry and photobiology 88.5 (2012): 1075–1082.
 PMC.
 Web.
 13 June 2018.